How to Transfer Money from the UK to Ireland

 Join more than 12.8 million active customers and start using Wise today.

-A bird’s-eye view of Dublin, one of the Irish cities you may want to send money to
+A bird’s eye view of Dublin, one of the many Irish cities that you may want to send money to

 How to transfer money to Ireland

-To send cash on its way to someone in Ireland, you don’t need to use the services of a bank.
-It’s only one of your options.
+To send cash on its way to someone in Ireland, you may not need to use a bank.

 These days, there are usually three options to choose from: banks, P2P (peer-to-peer) currency exchange platforms, and foreign exchange brokers.